jemmy512/book-notes/SE/refactoring-2.md

 # 3 Bad Smells in Code

 But just because you know how doesn’t mean you know when.
-Deciding when to start refactoring—and when to stop—is just as important to refactoring as knowing how to operate the mechanics of it.
+Deciding when to start refactoring - and when to stop - is just as important to refactoring as knowing how to operate the mechanics of it.

 ## Mysterious Name